SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ## Basic Structure

-As mentioned on the [Meta Rules page](/docs/meta/), Sigma Correlations are defined by the `correlation` section in the Sigma rule instead of using the normal `detection` section.
+Sigma Correlations are defined inside of the new `correlation` section, instead of the typically used `detection` section.

 ::: tip Introduction of Meta Rules